AmitMaymon/tic-tac-toe/README.md

 I wrote all of the code and logic apart from some css for button design.
 The code here is not perfect but it was fun and i learned from it a lot.

+You can play against a simple Computer logic, you can change the grid for an interesting experience. and the past part is HARD MODE! i really suggest you give it a try!

 let me know what you think!